 CFL conditions.
-A common problem in explicit schemes with mesh refinement is to require strong CFL conditions, reflecting the relation of the time step κ to the minimum spatial mesh size \underline{h} .
-In computational examples of [4, 2, 3] this problem appears, but it is not very essential.
-This is probably due to the fact that mesh refinement needs not to be very strong in order to have both stable behavior of the schemes and accurate resolution of shocks, cf. [4].
-A computationally more attractive idea would be to use time steps variable with x, or space time elements, but this will remain for a future work.
+A common problem in explicit schemes with mesh refinement is to require strong CFL conditions, reflecting the relation of the time step $\kappa$ to the minimum spatial mesh size h.
+This problem appears in the computational examples of [4, 2, 3] but it is not very essential.
+A computationally more attractive idea would be to use time steps variable with x, or space-time elements, but this will remain for a future work.

-A two phase flow scalar problem.
-As a scalar example we chose the Buckley-Leverett equation, [30], as a model of a two phase flow in a porous medium.
+Two-phase flow scalar problem.
+As a scalar example we chose the Buckley- Leverett equation [30] as a model of a two-phase flow in a porous medium.
 Here the flux F is not convex and is given by